 In retrospective, that 4% savings didn’t reduce the paycheck by much since the money was pretax but one can always find an excuse to not save.
 That’s why saving should come first in households that tend to overspend, and let it run on autopilot.

 Savings rate and retirement

-Paying yourself first should be the key action you take if you want to become financially independent.
+Paying yourself first should be the key action to take if you want to become financially independent.
 Not many people do that in this country and, by default, we suck at saving.
 As a country, our personal savings rate has been hovering around 5% for the past five years.

 Why should we even be concerned with this low number?
 Well, because your savings rate will determine how soon you can retire.
 With a tiny savings rate you can expect to work for a very loooooong time.
 It would take 62 years to retire with a 5% savings rate!
-(You can play around with this calculator to see how much time you have left to retirement.)
+(You can play around with this calculator to see how much time you have left until retirement.)

 So pump up your savings rate, so that you don’t become one of those haters that despise others who have the option to retire early. 🙂

 Looking back to my pre-FI days, with the employer contribution and my 4% contribution, it would have taken me up to 39 years to retire!
 There’s nothing sexy about that.
 I wouldn’t have the same endurance that I have now.
 It’s a lot harder to hike mountains in your seventies.

 I didn’t discover FIRE until later, so I thought I was doing great by contributing the minimum.
 I even thought I could stand showing up to a 9-5 until my sixties.

 What the heck was I thinking?

 If I had the mindset that I have now at least 10 years ago, I could’ve had enough money to retire by now, but I was caught up in the same nonsense as the average American.
 I was having a spending problem.
 I had cash that was flowing mostly into the home, transportation and finance charge categories, leaving very little for savings.